jjvanzon/Circular-Language-Spec/spec/system-interfaces/system-interfaces-loose-ideas.md

 The state is obtained to be immediately assigned to another object.
 That way the values and line targets of one object are copied to another object, giving both objects the same state.

-\> 2009-08-31: so also, the targets of the sub-objects would be copied... or the targets of a related item.
+\> 2009-08-31: so also, the targets of the sub-objects might be copied... or the targets of a related item.

 JJ